jrlLAB/hardpotato/README.md

 Funded by JCESR.

 # Installation
-Clone the repository and from within the folder do:
+Open a console and do:
 ```python
 pip install pypotato
 ```